cloudquiza/interview-prep-cards/README.md

 ## Author

-Built as a minimal portfolio project for interview preparation and practice.
+Built as a minimal portfolio project for interview preparation.